- Information for:

 “Developers are required to be experts in a wide range of fields, and the MRED Program provides valuable insight into all of them.
 Additionally, the MRED Program combines academic theory with real world applications that adds immediate value for the working executive.”

 A cornerstone of the program is the Capstone Project, where teams are formed and in-depth and comprehensive feasibility studies are presented before a review panel of executives in the industry.
 For the Class of 2013, that entailed creating exhaustive plans to develop a 60-acre continuing care retirement village at the Reynolds Plantation resort in central Georgia, on Lake Oconee.
-An in-depth story on the Capstone Project and its impact for students can be viewed here.

 The Class of 2012 created development plans for the “Big Dig” in Boston, on a 36,000-square foot area of Parcel 9 above Interstate I-93.
 An urban project in Midtown Atlanta awaits the Class of 2014.